LRLogan/MC-Dungeons-Ancient-Tracker/README.md

 Repo for my MC-Dungeons-Ancient-Tracker personal project
 - Created by Logan Larrondo

+Ancient Tracker is a command-line–driven utility designed to query and analyze game data related to Ancients, Runes, Items, and Maps.
+The tool allows users to explore available content, retrieve item–map relationships, and generate recommendations based on rune requirements and user-defined constraints for preping for Ancient Hunts.

 # Installation and Usage
 ### Installation
 - Navigate to the Releases section of this GitHub page